kaycebasques/biodigitaljazz/blog/favicon.rst

      })();
    </script>

+The answer is a resounding "maybe" depending on what browser/OS you're viewing my site from.

 On my laptop (Chrome on Debian) the in-page animation directly above this text renders at a high frame rate.
 The favicon, however, renders at a much lower rate, even though the underlying logic is the same.
 It technically does animate, though!